Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - [gbcamconv](https://github.com/grosshei/gbcamconv) by grosshei, requires a flasher.
 - [gameboy-camera-image-extractor](https://github.com/thies4321/gameboy-camera-image-extractor) by thies4321, requires a flasher.
 - [GB Cam Lab](https://github.com/RomanObaraz/gb-cam-lab) by RomanObaraz, a simple tool for exporting and editing photos from Gameboy Camera save files.
 Just drop your saves and enjoy your pictures !
+- [Game Boy Camera save RAM photo to PNG](https://github.com/raphnet/gbcam2png) by raphnet, a command-line tool for extracting Game Boy Camera photos from a save ram (.sav) file and writing them in the PNG format.

 ## Lens/shell mods
 - [Game Boy Camera to CS](https://www.thingiverse.com/thing:5024326) lens mount by HerrZatacke (requires shell).